HolmesLab/holmeslab/docs/Experiments/flywheel.md

 - ‘ad-hoc’ upload
 - can add any type of file to a dataset

+For project-level:
+Upload files by clicking on:
+    - Project Name (in side navigation bar)
+    - Information tab
+    - Attachments box
+    - 'Upload' button

-## Flywheel Storage & Pipeline - only put active CAHBIR center data
+## Flywheel Storage & Pipeline Rules

 - No restrictions for the amount of data
 - But we’re charged for the data since it’s stored in google cloud